Necrolesian/morrowind-mod-list/list.md

 The archive has several optional sub-packages: glowing candles, a few misc objects, and optional textures.
 Beyond the core sub-package, I only recommend the glowing candles and the barrels, but the others are mostly a matter of personal taste.

 You'll also need to install the "flask fix" linked above, to fix an issue where a particular flask is too low and thus buried in the table or whatever surface it's on.
-The link is to "Various Retextures and Replacers," another small mod compilation.
-We'll also eventually need the blood replacer from this page, so you might want to go ahead and grab it now.
+You probably picked this up earlier.

 ## [Dwemer Mesh Improvement](https://www.nexusmods.com/morrowind/mods/43101)